 With Allcoin, you can deposit cryptocurrencies like Bitcoin as well as Fiat money, but first, make sure you have completed the account “Verification” process and have activated 2FA.

 Here are the steps on how to deposit Bitcoin on your registered and confirmed Allcoin account:

 Click here to open the exchange site and click on “Log in.”

 You have different options for logging in, depending on what you used when you registered your Allcoin account.
 Click on “Log in” to proceed.

-To deposit, click on “Account” which will route you to another page where you can view and select your currencies.
+To deposit, click on “Balances” which will route you to another page where you can view and select your currencies.
 Select your currency and click on “Deposit.”

 For Bitcoin deposit, select your Bitcoin from the list by manually viewing the list or typing it directly on the Search box.
 You will then be given a wallet address.
 This is the address that you need to use in processing your Bitcoin deposit.
 You have the option to scan the QR code to generate a new one.
 Make sure that the correct address is used in processing your transaction to avoid losing your funds.